hashicorp/terraform-website/content/source/docs/enterprise/private/data-security.html.md

 ## Vault Unseal Key

-The Vault data, which is stored in PostgreSQL must be unsealed in order to read its encrypted values.
+The Vault data, which is stored in PostgreSQL, must be unsealed in order to read its encrypted values.
 In the  case of an external Vault, the unseal key(s) are a concern exclusively of the external Vault cluster and are not in the path of PTFE.
 When using the interval Vault, the unseal key is encrypted and stored in a